 School parliament is Althingi's teaching centre for pupils in years 8-10 of compulsory schooling (aged 14-16).
 It aims to enhance the youngsters' understanding and knowledge of the work of parliament.
-The photo shows pupils in School Parliament at the first meeting of their "parliamentary party."
+From a meeting in Chamber of School Parliament.